robstoll/atrium/apis/differences.md

 # Different API styles

 Atrium provides different APIs where the API differ in its style and the language in which it is written.
-This site focuses on the different styles of APIs and compares their en_UK versions.
+This site focuses on the different styles of APIs and compares their en_GB versions.
 We do not show every single difference but merely where the APIs differ in naming.
 For instance, the assertion function `AssertionPlant<Any>.toBe`:

-*atrium-api-cc-en_UK*
+*atrium-api-cc-en_GB*
 ```kotlin
 assert(x).toBe(2)
 ```
-*atrium-api-cc-infix-en_UK*
+*atrium-api-cc-infix-en_GB*
 ```kotlin
 assert(x) toBe 2
 ```